14th-ndn-hackathon/14th-ndn-hackathon.github.io/cfh.md

 ## Submission instructions

 Proposals should be submitted via the [web form](https://forms.gle/fnGFz7TXNquDoX2X8).
+You also need to register for the hackathon [here](https://www.eventbrite.com/e/12th-ndn-hackathon-registration-124210678483).

 The submissions should include: